-4. Walk leaders have designed each route.
-Please do not walk ahead of the leader unless he/she invites you to go ahead, up a hill, for example.
+5. Walk leaders have designed each route.
+Please do not walk ahead of the leader unless invited to do so.

-5.The leader will designate a back marker to ensure that the group stays together.
-If there are more than 20 walkers on a particular day, we feel it is important to designate a middle marker.
+6.The leader will designate a back marker to ensure that the group stays together.
+If there are more than 20 walkers on a walk, we will designate a middle marker.

-8. If you are walking with a dog, please ensure that the dog is on a short lead and under control at all times.
-Occasionally a leader considers it unsuitable for dogs, for example if on the recce there was livestock in a field, or a bull, and this is usually indicated on the information about the walk.
+9. If you are walking with a dog, please ensure that the dog is on a short lead and under control at all times.
+Occasionally a leader considers a walk unsuitable for dogs, for example if there is livestock in a field, or a bull.
 If you are a dog owner and uncertain about bringing your dog, please contact the walk leader and check.

-10. Start points for the walks are given by named location and by grid reference.
-It is advisable to refer to the maps found in the Walk programme to verify the start point.
+11. Start points for the walks are given by named location, grid reference and in many cases postcode.
+Beware that postcodes should be used with caution, especially when the meeting point is in a rural location.
+The nearest postcode could be a good distance from the grid reference.
+It is advisable to refer to the maps found in the Walks programme to verify the start point.